This slow cooked Bolognese sauce is meltingly tender, rich and delicious. Serve with spaghetti or use as the base for an amazing homemade Lasagne.

 - Serve with Spaghetti or your favourite pasta, or use it as the base for a fabulous homemade Lasagne.

-can you make this bolognese sauce in the slow cooker?
+can you make bolognese sauce in the slow cooker?

 Yes you can use your slow cooker to make this recipe – cook your onion, garlic, carrot, celery and oregano on the hob, add the mince and cook until nicely browned.
 Tip this mixture into the slow cooker, add all the other ingredients and cook on Low for 7-8 hours.